-When a terrorist organisation splits along ideological lines, how do rank and

-  file members choose one faction over another?
-You might expect that these would

-  be ideologically-based decisions.
-After all, involvement in a violent group is a

-  high risk activity that demands high levels of personal commitment.
-It is

-  logical to assume, therefore, that only those who believe strongly in the cause

-  would be prepared to take those risks and make that commitment.
-A new article by

-  John Morrison challenges that assumption.
+When a terrorist organisation splits along ideological lines, how do rank and file members choose one faction over another?
+You might expect that these would be ideologically-based decisions.
+After all, involvement in a violent group is a high-risk activity that demands high levels of personal commitment.
+It is logical to assume, therefore, that only those who believe strongly in the cause would be prepared to take those risks and make that commitment.
+An article by John Morrison challenges that assumption.

-  Morrison’s findings add to our understanding of how and why individuals are

-  attracted to terrorist groups, and chime with other research on the nature of

-  commitment in terrorist groups (see, for instance, John Horgan’s 2009 book

-  Walking away from terrorism).
-The findings are also consistent with research in

-  organisational psychology that shows that local level relationships matter more

-  than relationships with distant leadership figures.
+Morrison’s findings add to our understanding of how and why individuals are attracted to terrorist groups and chime with other research on the nature of commitment in terrorist groups (for instance, John Horgan’s 2009 book, Walking away from terrorism).
+The findings are also consistent with research in organisational psychology that shows that local level relationships matter more than relationships with distant leadership figures.

 So, for a new recruit, it may not be the ideological position that matters most, but who else is in the group.
 This insight also has implications for disengagement and 'deradicalisation' programmes.
 If commitment is primarily social rather than ideological, then counter-narrative or ideological ‘deprogramming’ strategies may not help lure someone away from a group of individuals with whom he or she feels a close personal bond of trust.